llbit/chunky-docs/docs/headless.md

 Headless Rendering
 ==================

-This article describes how to work with Chunkys command-line interface.
-Rendering using the command-line interface is also referred to as Headless Rendering.
+Headless rendering in Chunky can be used to render scenes without using the GUI, and is useful for example when rendering on a server or when automating or scripting renders.

 Chunky Launcher
 ---------------

-When working with Chunky from the command line, you must be aware of what the Chunky launcher does.
+When working with Chunky from the command line, you should be aware of what the launcher does.
 The launcher is bundled with Chunky since version 1.2.0 and it is responsible for launching Chunky by starting a new Java process.

+Command-line arguments that start with one dash, like `-snapshot` are sent to Chunky, while arguments starting with two dashes, like `--update`, are options to the launcher.

+### JVM Options

-This means that JVM options (memory limit etc.) you use when starting Chunky will normally only apply to the launcher and not the actually Chunky process.
+JVM options (memory limit etc.) used when starting Chunky normally only apply to the launcher and not the actually Chunky process.

-To see the command used to start Chunky itself you can add the `--verbose` option to your Chunky.
-This makes the launcher echo the command it used to launch Chunky.

 Any JVM options you want to add to the Chunky command must be added to the `javaOptions` variable in the `chunky-launcher.json` file in your local Chunky settings directory (`~/.chunky` is the default directory).
-You can also use the `--setup` command which can be used to set up the launcher settings via the command-line.

-If you send any command line arguments to the launcher it will assume that Chunky should run in headless mode, unless the `--nolauncher` option is given in which case Chunky is started as regular, but without showing the launcher window.
-The `--launcher` option overrides everything else and forces the launcher to appear.
+To see the Java command line arguments used to start Chunky you can add the `--verbose` flag when running Chunky.
+This makes the launcher print the command it used to start Chunky.

 Custom Settings Directory
 -------------------------

-Since version 1.4 Chunky allows specifying a custom settings directory via the `chunky.home` system property.
-The system property can be passed to the Chunky launcher and the launcher will then pass it on to Chunky itself.
+Since version 1.4 Chunky allows specifying a custom settings directory via the `chunky.home` Java property.
+The property can be passed to the Chunky launcher and the launcher will then pass it on to Chunky itself.

-Changing the settings directory can be useful if you need to run multiple instances of Chunky on the same computer, or if you just need more control over where the Chunky settings are stored.
+Changing the settings directory can be useful if you need to run multiple instances of Chunky on the same computer, or if you just need more control over where the settings and scenes are stored.

-Here is an example showing how to use a custom scene directory:
+Here is an example showing how to specify a custom scene directory:

     $ mkdir ~/chunky
     $ java -Dchunky.home="~/chunky" -jar ChunkyLauncher.jar --update

 Note that the `-Dchunky.home` argument must be passed before `-jar`.
-It may be convient to make an alias out of the `java` command above.
+If you are using Bash it is convient to make an alias for the `java` command above, for example:
-For example:

     CHUNKY_HOME=~/chunky
     alias chunky java -Dchunky.home="$CHUNKY_HOME" -jar ChunkyLauncher.jar

-The above lines could be added to your `.bashrc`.
+The lines above could also be added to your `.bashrc` file.

 Setting Things Up
 -----------------